Masala Herb

 • Pour the slurry into the cabbage and combine.
 Cook further until liquids have reduced and you are satisfied with the result.

-• Pick out the bay leave and juniper berries and discard.
+• Pick out the bay leaves and juniper berries and discard them.

 Notes

-1. Use a sour variety of apple such as granny smith because you want those sour flavors that will bring out the taste of the cabbage, balance the dish and help to keep your cabbage bright red.
+Use a sour variety of apple, such as Granny Smith, because you want those sour flavors that will bring out the taste of the cabbage, balance the dish, and help to keep your cabbage bright red.

-2. The flour and water slurry is kind of optional.
-I add it because it helps to bind the liquids of the german red cabbage dish.
+The flour and water slurry is optional.
+I add it because it helps to bind the liquids of the German red cabbage dish.

-3. The addition of acidity such as vinegar, prevents the cabbage from loosing it's bright purple red colors.
-Red cabbage is like a natural PH indicator.
-Red is acidity and blue base.
+The addition of acidity, such as vinegar, prevents the cabbage from losing its bright purple-red colors.
+Red cabbage is like a natural pH indicator.
+Red is acidity, and blue is base.

 Nutrition